FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_networkZones/t_st_NetworkZones.md

 4. In the **Description** field, enter a description of the network zone to help you understand it purpose and use.

 5. In the **Public URL Prefix** field, enter a prefix for the URLs displayed in notification emails send to ad hoc file transfer recipients.
     If a user is assigned to a business unit that references a network zone, emails to that user use the prefix specified in that network zone.
 If a user is not assigned to a business unit, emails to that user use the prefix specified in the default network zone.
-See <a href="#Set" class="MCXref xref">Set a default network zone</a>.
+See [Set a default network zone](#Set).

 6. In the **SSO Service Provider Entity ID** field, enter the Single Sign-On (SSO) service provider entity ID.
 If an entity ID is not provided, {{< SecureTransport/componentshortname >}} uses the entity ID under the `<ServiceProvider>` element from the `sso-enduser.xml` file.
     When Single Sign-On is enabled and a user is successfully signed on to an Identity Provider (IdP), the IdP uses the specified entity ID to identify what network zone to redirect the user to.